Octopus-Moneycoach/version-has-changed/README.md

-# Version Check Github Action
+# Has Version Changed Github Action

 Checks if the version field in a given package.json file has been changed compared to master.
 Useful for CI/CD pipelines where you want to only run a job if the version has changed.